magicwrites/casumo-list/README.md

+## Quick start

+- to run for development just do `npm install` and `npm start`
+- you can also view it deployed on my [website](http://maciej.mazur.site/casumo-list)

+## Used tech

+- `react` + `redux` for basics
+- `create-react-app` just to avoid custom setup, ejected due to webpack setup of webworker
+- webworker to perform sorting and data creation without freezing the ui
+- `react-virtualized` to tackle this DOM rendering challenge
+- more details in code comments

+## Tested on

+- latest chrome, firefox, edge

 ## Known issues

+- have not really bothered to make a responsive website, so please use screen with 700px +
-- if there are loads of records, sorting completion freezes browser for notable amount of time
+- if there are loads of records (500,000+ on my machine), sorting freezes browser for notable amount of time on completion
-- firefox blinks terribly on scroll :-(
+- firefox blinks terribly on scroll
+- webworker died once during my testing, doesnt really seems to be happening anymore though